RicardoRodz/RicardoRodz/README.md

 - 👦 <strong>He/Him</strong>
 - 🇵🇷 From <strong>Puerto Rico</strong>.
 - [🇪🇸/🇺🇸] Fully bilingual.
 (Spanish & English)
-- 👨‍🎓 <strong>Software Engineering</strong> undergraduate student at University of Puerto Rico - Mayaguez Campus.
+- 👨‍🎓 <strong>Software Engineering</strong> undergraduate student at University of Puerto Rico, Mayaguez Campus.
-- 💼 I am currently in my fifth year and actively seeking <strong>interships</strong> or <strong>COOP</strong> opportunities in order to acquire more professional experience.
+- 💼 In my fifth year and actively seeking <strong>interships</strong> or <strong>COOP</strong> opportunities in order to acquire more professional experience.
-- 👨‍🏫 I am learning:
+- 👨‍🏫 Currently learning:
   - HTML5
   - CSS3
   - JavaScript
-  - Portuguese
   - Game Development (2D Games)
 - 👨‍💻 In this page I'll be presenting some projects I work on.
 Some are projects I design for my courses and others of personal interest.